stateful/rejekts-eu-2024/docs/opscontainer.md

 # Leverage dev-/opscontainers

-- Hardwire system dependencies in a container
+- Lock-in system dependencies in a container
 - Share environments with others
 - Use the same environment on different machines
 - Leverage existing supply-chain security and container know-how